 - At-Home Scheduling – The use of at-home agents continues to grow in popularity industry-wide, and the trend shows no sign of slowing.
 If you already are using at-home agents, this feature is a must.
 If you plan to phase in the use of at-home agents in either a “hub and spoke” model or ultimately transition to a virtual contact center operation, having this capability baked into your WFM system gives you the flexibility to implement the change when the time is right for your organization.
 At-home scheduling can reduce infrastructure costs while improving organizational morale by giving highly skilled associates a flexible work environment.

-- In-App Video Conferencing, Chat and Screen-sharing – The incorporation of video conferencing, chat and screen-sharing capabilities within a workforce management application can be a huge aid for supervisors and trainers to work with and coach new agents or agents learning new duties, especially for organizations with at-home agents or multiple facilities.
+- In-App Video Conferencing, Chat and Screen-sharing – The incorporation of video conferencing, chat and screen-sharing capabilities within an enterprise workforce management application can be a huge aid for supervisors and trainers to work with and coach new agents or agents learning new duties, especially for organizations with at-home agents or multiple facilities.